Funding Opportunities

 Seattle’s Electric Trucks Pilot

-The City of Seattle’s Heavy Duty Vehicle Electrification Incentive Pilot aims to bring new electric drayage trucks to the Duwamish Valley in the next two years, with the potential to scale as new federal and state incentives grant programs are developed and implemented.
+The City of Seattle’s Heavy Duty Vehicle Electrification Incentive Pilot (PDF) aims to bring new electric drayage trucks to the Duwamish Valley in the next two years, with the potential to scale as new federal and state incentives grant programs are developed and implemented.

 Eligible projects: The City of Seattle investment will fund point of sale rebates for new electric vehicles operating in the Duwamish community.
 Incentives are available for Battery Electric Class 8 Tractor Trailer Trucks and will cover 40% (Up to $180,000) per truck for a total of $1.7 million available in funding.